Bradylus/songsofsyx-video/README.md

     - _Info.txt

 Finally, run Songs Of Syx, then click the Launch button in the launcher window.
 You should be presented with the list of mods available.
 Click on "Video Settings Mod" to enable it and click the Play button.

+## Known issues:

+- Borderless and windowed behave the same if in windowed mode, the width/height are 100%.
+This is already the case in vanilla.
+Fixing this requires deeper changes.